Is Milwaukee Better Than Dewalt? What The Pros Say

 • 5.0Ah battery included

-However, some tools from both brands are priced similarly depending on the type and platform.
+However, some tools from both brands are priced similarly.
 If you’re considering more specialised tools, such as DeWalt’s FlexVolt series, they can be more expensive than Milwaukee’s comparable products, depending on the specific tool.
+But in general, DeWalt has the upper hand when it comes to price.

 2. Performance